11-12 December 2018, Hopang

 UN-REDD programme organized two-day workshop on awareness raising of reduction emission from deforestation and forest degradation and coordination meeting on REDD+ strategy with the collaborations of Forest Department and Wa self -administration office in Hopang, Shan State.

 The workshop was intended to enhance REDD+ engagement with ethnic groups for deepening awareness level and promoting REDD+ coordination in ethnic areas.
-Nearly 80 representatives from Wa self- administration areas and regional forest departments actively participated in the workshop.
+Nearly 80 representatives from Wa self- administration areas and different government agencies actively participated in the workshop.

 U Khun Htun Lu, the President of Wa self- administration office gave welcome remark at opening ceremony highlighting on climate change impacts in Myanmar and the importance of multi- stakeholders engagement in REDD+ strategy to address climate change related issues.